-Find out about the man who will take over as Wales coach after the 2019 World Cup, Wayne Pivac.
+Find out about the man who took over as Wales coach after the 2019 World Cup, Wayne Pivac.

 Who Is New Wales Coach Wayne Pivac?

 With the 2019 Rugby World Cup concluded, Warren Gatland has now left his role as head-coach of Wales to take over the Chiefs in New Zealand and continue as the British & Irish Lions coach.
 He has now been replaced by Wayne Pivac and his first tournament in charge will be the 2020 Six Nations.